Pivotal CRM: History

 Then called Pivotal eRelationship, it was the first eBusiness relationship management (eBRM) software to be certified for Windows 2000.

 Pivotal Corporation was acquired by chinadotcom, renamed CDC Corporation, in February 2004.
 The acquisition added 1,700 customers, as well as marketing, sales, service, and partner management capabilities to CDC Software’s business unit focused on front-office solutions for mid-sized enterprises.

 In 2012, CDC Software merged with Consona Corporation, to form Aptean.

 In October 2018, ESW Capital completed the acquisition of the Aptean's Vertical Business Applications Group.
 The group will join ESW Capital under the newly formed Avolin portfolio of companies, Avolin will continue to operate enterprise software solutions across Customer Relationship Management, Knowledge Management, IT Support and Supply Chain Management.

-Products

-Pivotal CRM is customizable and adaptable to business requirements.